-labor unions representing workers or trades needed for the project.
-The stakeholder analysis summary may also include industry and technical experts; federal, Tribal, state, and local decision-making bodies; representatives of local communities and Tribal entities; private sector actors; utilities; environmental non-governmental organizations; entities focused on education, public health and safety, and/or community planning; and concerned members of the public.
+Whereas an assessment of community history and dynamics provides a foundation to understand the project impacted area(s)' history, culture, decision-making structures, and more, the stakeholder analysis element should identify specific stakeholder groups relevant to the project.
+Groups specifically recommended for analysis include those most impacted by project development, such as underserved, overburdened, or disadvantaged communities and members of those communities; surrounding communities; impacted tribal communities; and labor unions representing workers or trades that will be needed for the project.
+The stakeholder analysis summary may also include industry and technical experts; federal, Tribal, state, and local decision-making bodies; representatives of local communities and Tribal entities; private sector actors; environmental non-governmental organizations; entities focused on education, public health and safety, and/or community planning; and concerned members of the public.

-The identification of key stakeholder groups may consider groups that could be directly and indirectly impacted by the project - including those impacted by project inputs and outputs (e.g., energy inputs, workforce needs, waste streams, and transportation).
+It is recommended that the identification of key stakeholder groups considers potential groups that could be directly and indirectly impacted by the project - including those impacted by project inputs and outputs (e.g., energy inputs, workforce needs, waste streams, and transportation).
 For demonstrations impacting multiple communities, this analysis should cover all impacted communities.

 Below is a non-exhaustive list of ways to identify potential stakeholders.
-This section can also reference the Justice40 Initiative and Investing in the American Workforce.
+This section can also reference the Justice40 Initiative and Investing in the American Workforce sections of the CBP.